 Misspelling names and places can misdirect people, but quoting the wrong figures poses far greater dangers.
 For example, it can exaggerate or understate prices, which can cause people to make wrong purchase decisions.

 Quoting wrong percentages, speeds, sizes, and other measurements can also lead people to make the wrong conclusions on important matters.
-On the hand, wrong distance figures can make a destination seem farther or nearer than it really is.
+Wrong distance figures can also make a destination seem farther or nearer than it really is.

 Quoting wrong dates can make outdated information appear fresh and current, again to the detriment of readers.
 Incorrect times distort the information you are sharing and cause readers to doubt its authenticity.